SCIENTIFIC BACKGROUND

 Scientific Background

-X-linked agammaglobulinemia (XLA) (incidence approximately 1:100,000) is a primary humoral immunodeficiency syndrome based on a B cell maturation disturbance.
-The clinical symptoms begin between the 4th and 12th month of life with severe bacterial infections (such as otitis media, pneumonia, meningitis and sepsis) caused especially by encapsulated germs.
+X-linked agammaglobulinemia (XLA), also called Bruton agammaglobulinemia, (incidence approximately 1:100,000) is a primary humoral immunodeficiency syndrome based on a B cell maturation disturbance.
+The clinical symptoms begin between the 4th and 12th month of life with severe bacterial infections (such as otitis media, pneumonia, meningitis and sepsis) caused especially by encapsulated bacteria.
 One of the most common infections is chronic sinusitis.
 Although the defense against viral infections is generally not impaired, patients are susceptible to enterovirus infections.
 Some of those affected develop chronic infections such as dermatomyositis or meningoencephalitis, and about 20% develop arthritis.

 References